mohangk/chatyuk/README.md

 ## Run tests

-1.Run `npm run-script build-tests` to continuosly build the tests.
+1. Run `npm run-script build-tests` to continuosly build the tests.
 2. In the root directory run `python -m SimplehHTTPServer`
 3. Access the tests at http://localhost:8000/jasmine/SpecRunner.html